skelton-group/RPi-Colourimeter-Experiment/Part1b/README.md

   <img src="Images/Photo-Photodiode.png" width="750">
 </p>

+### 2.5.
+Analog to Digital Converters (ADCs)

-Like the op-amp, the ADC is also supplied as a packaged microchip - the MCP3008.
+Like the op-amp, the Analog to Digital Converter (ADC) is also supplied as a packaged microchip - the MCP3008.
 A connection diagram is shown below.

 <p align="center">
   <img src="Images/MCP3008.png" width="250">
 </p>

 The connections on the left-hand side of the diagram are the analogue inputs.
 The MCP3008 has eight input channels (CH0-CH7) that can be selected by sending appropriate control signals to the chip.

 The logic in the chip requires power and ground connections on <i>V</i><sub>DD</sub> and DGND.
 The voltage on the input channels is digitised relative to a reference voltage connected to <i>V</i><sub>REF</sub> and the channels are grounded to a second ground connection AGND.